fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### No more yearly versions

-There are no more "yearly versions" of the course, the course is open all the time.
+There are no "yearly versions" of the course, the course is open all the time.
 Each part is updated once or twice per year.
 Updates are mostly minor: library versions are updated and text clarity is improved.
 However, there might also be some bigger changes.

 Despite changes *all the submitted exercises remain valid*, and the course can be continued without being bothered about updates.
 Also, the policy for getting certificates, university credits etc. shall remain the same no matter what happens.

 Recent major changes

+- Parts 11-13 (March 2026): content updated and material moved to new platform
 - Part 8: (3th January 2026) Apollo Server updated to v5.
 Apollo Client updated to v4.
 Refactoring backend code moved to part8c.
 Lot's of other small improvements.
 - Part 6 (12th October 2025): Jest replaced with Vitest.
 Axios replaced with Fetch API
 - Part 5 (21st August, 2025): React updated to version 19.
 PropTypes and forwardRef are no longer used.
 ESLint configurations updated
 - Part 4 (13th August, 2025): Express updated to version 5 and the express-async-errors library removed from part 4b
-- Part 9 (28th August, 2024): Zod library for validating request body type
-- Part 3 (20th June, 2024): ESLint configurations updated
-- Part 10 (21st March, 2024): Create React app replaced with Vite
-- Parts 3-5 (February-March 2024): Libraries used for testing changed
-- Part 10 (26th February, 2024): Library versions updated
-- Part 11 (16th January 2024): Example project dependencies updated

 ### Expanding on a previously completed course